UNITEDHEALTH GROUP EMBRACES TELEHEALTH WITH VIVIFY HEALTH ACQUISITION

 - Video education and conferencing

-Some of the patient care issues Vivify technology supports includes:
+This is a list of many of the patient care issues Vivify technology supports:

 - Chronic Obstructive Pulmonary Disease ( COPD )